Semantic Search

 Enabling a language doesn’t guarantee that the sentence embedding is created for the language.
 The language must be available in the site.
 If a language is enabled in System/Instance Settings and available in the site, but there is no translation for a given piece of content, the default translation is used to create the text embeddings.

 Text Embedding Cache Timeout: Set the cache timeout in milliseconds for transformed search keywords.
-If the cache is within the timeout, Liferay won’t request the keyword’s text embedding from the text embedding provider.
+If the cache is within the timeout, Liferay doesn’t request the keyword’s text embedding from the text embedding provider.
 By default the timeout is 604800 ms (about ten minutes).

 Understanding Semantic Search in Liferay